CiscoDevNet/terraform-provider-aci/docs/list-resources/trust_control_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for Trust Control Policy with only required attributes.
+This snippet retrieves a list of all Trust Control Policy objects.

 ```hcl
 list "aci_trust_control_policy" "example" {